-- If you are late for school, your parent/caregiver needs to phone (072-727-2305) or fax (072-727-5055) the school by 9:00 am citing the reason for the absence.
+- 1. If you are late for school, your parent/caregiver needs to phone (072-727-2305) or fax (072-727-5055) the school by 9:00 am citing the reason for the absence.
 This includes lateness due to illness, oversleeping, traffic, or any other reason.
 It is not acceptable for students to call themselves. - 2.
-When you are tardy to school, you will be given a pink slip to fill in at the genkan reception desk (Red Counter).
-This slip is to be taken to the class for which you are tardy at time of arrival and given to the teacher.
-It is also your responsibility to go and see the teachers of any class you were absent from on that day so they can give you any work you missed. - 3.
+When you are tardy to school, you will submit the online form from the PC placed at the genkan reception desk (Red Counter).
+It is your responsibility to go and see the teachers of any class you were absent from on that day so they can give you any work you missed. - 3.
 If you are absent from school (except for school-sponsored events like AISA, MUN, etc.), your parent (or dorm parent) needs to phone or fax the school by 9:00 am in order for your absence to be excused. - 4.
-If you need to leave school early for an appointment or for another reason, you must have a note from a parent in order to leave.
+If you need to leave school early for an appointment or for another reason, your parent/caregiver needs to phone (072-727-2305) the school citing the reason for the leave in order to leave.
 Unless the reason is an emergency, notice should be given at least one week prior to the absence, or as soon as you know of the upcoming absence.
 You need to see all the teachers of the classes you will miss before you leave so that you can get any work you need to make up. - 5.
 If you are aware of an upcoming extended or private absence, your parent needs to send a letter or e-mail to the principal seeking permission for the absence, at least one week prior to the absence.
 For absences over 2 days, it is the student's responsibility to check with teachers and arrange in advance for making up missed classwork and assignments.
 After doing this, the student should then discuss these arrangements with the principal. - 6.
 If you are sick during the day and need to see the nurse, you must see the teacher whose class you are about to miss before you visit the Health Centre, and they will give you a note.
 When you leave, the nurse will give you a Nurse's Pass.
 The pass must be taken to all the teachers of classes that you missed that day so that you can find out about work you missed.
-This should be done as soon as possible to minimize the effects of missing any work.

-If the nurse decides it would be best for you to go home, she will issue you a green slip that you are to take to the Principal and then submit to the genkan reception desk (Red Counter) before you leave school.
+This should be done as soon as possible to minimize the effects of missing any work. - If the nurse decides it would be best for you to go home, she will issue you a green slip that you then submit to the genkan reception desk (Red Counter) before you leave school.
 It is your responsibility to go to the teacher of classes you missed the day you return to school, to collect work missed.
-This should be done as soon as possible upon your return to school to minimize the effects of missing any work.

-7. If a student contracts any "school designated infectious disease" they will be prohibited from attending school in order to prevent the spread of infection.
+This should be done as soon as possible upon your return to school to minimize the effects of missing any work. - 7.
+If a student contracts any "school designated infectious disease" they will be prohibited from attending school in order to prevent the spread of infection.
 When the doctor judges the student fit to attend school again, students should submit the "Permission to Return to School" form to their HR advisors.